 In this section we provide an overview of the deliverable's structure.
 We explain how it was informed by other Project tasks/deliverables, and how in turn it will inform subsequent ones.
-Finally, we shortly explain how the deliverable will evolve in future versions.
+Finally, being he last version of this deliverable series we shortly explain how the deliverable can inspire future work beyond project end.

-This document is the second release of the deliverable aiming to satisfy the objectives under the task T1.6 PI Protocol Stack and enabling Networking Technologies, of which initial work was carried out in D1.10.
-It shortly reconsiders the findings of D1.10 'PI Protocol Stack and enabling Networking Technologies v1' and then reviews the adaptation of the recommendations to the design tasks of WP2 i.e. PoC Platform, Reference Architecture and design of key PI services by referencing deliverables:

-D2.1 'PI Reference Architecture v1'
+This document is the third and final release of the deliverable aiming to satisfy the objectives under the task T1.6 'PI Protocol Stack and enabling Networking Technologies', of which initial work was carried out in D1.10.
+It shortly reconsiders the findings of D1.10 and D1.11 and then reviews the adaptation of the recommendations to the design tasks of WP2 i.e. the PoC Platform, Reference Architecture and design of key PI services by referencing deliverables: (a) D2.2 'PI Reference Architecture Final', (b) D2.21 'ICONET PI Control and Management Platform - Final version' and (c) D2.5 'PI networking, routing, shipping and encapsulation layer algorithms and services Final'